IPH-Technologies-Pvt-Ltd/Profasee/README.md

-# Profasee Demo App
+# Profasee App

-This repository contains the Profasee Demo App, a React.js application that showcases interactive charts and visualizations for ad revenue and profit/loss data.
+This repository contains the Profasee App, a React.js application that showcases interactive charts and visualizations for ad revenue and profit/loss data.
 The app uses the ApexCharts library to display data fetched from an external API, and it allows users to select date ranges to view different time periods' data.

 # Features
 - Interactive charts and visualizations for ad revenue and profit/loss data.